zuplo/docs/policies/auth0-jwt-auth-inbound/doc.md

 ## Configuring the Zuplo Policy

-Next we will configure our Open ID JWT Policy - more documentation on this [here](./open-id-jwt-auth-inbound.md).
+Next, we will configure our Open ID JWT Policy - more documentation on this [here](./open-id-jwt-auth-inbound.md).
 Add a `policies` array to your routes.json as shown below.

 ![CleanShot 2021-11-29 at 16.35.43@2x.png](/media/guides/setup-jwt-auth-with-auth0/CleanShot_2021-11-29_at_16.35.432x.png)